keu/docs/astro/create-cluster.md

 - Your preferred Astro Cluster name.
 - The AWS region that you want to host your Cluster in.
 - Your preferred node instance type.
+- Your preferred max node count (the default is 20).

 If not specified, we will create a Cluster with two `m5.xlarge` nodes in `us-east-1` by default.
 For information on all supported regions, configurations, and defaults, see [AWS Resource Reference](resource-reference-aws.md).